Blizihguh/Mayor-McMott/README.md

   * A command handler, which will handle any messages in your game's channel,
   * (Optionally) a DM handler, which will handle any DMs from people playing your game,
   * (Optionally) a reaction handler, which will handle any reactions from people playing your game.
+  * (Optionally) a reaction handler, which will allow you to add buttons that the players can interact with.
 * In your start game function, call games.registerGame() to create a new instance of the game.
 * Make sure your code is in the Plugins folder, and it should load automatically when starting the bot!

-Two reference files have also been provided: TicTacToe.lua, a thoroughly documented implementation of a simple game, and Template.lua, a template for creating new games.
+Two reference files have also been provided: TicTacToe.lua, a thoroughly documented implementation of a simple game, and PluginTemplate.lua, a template for creating new games.
+A version of PluginTemplate.lua without comments is also provided as BlankPluginTemplate.lua.